 What is After Repair Value in Commercial Real Estate?

-If you're an investor or developer interested in purchasing and rehabilitating distressed commercial property, after repair value, or ARV, is one metric you should definitely know.
-The after repair value of a property is simply the property's market value after any repairs, renovations, or improvements have taken place.
+If you're an investor or developer interested in purchasing and rehabilitating a distressed commercial property, after repair value, or ARV, is one metric you should definitely know.
+The ARV of a property is simply the property's market value after any repairs, renovations, or improvements have taken place.

 ARV= Property Purchase Price + Value of Renovations

 If a property's ARV significantly exceeds the acquisition, repair, and holding costs, then the rehabilitation project might make sense.
 If it does not, then an investor may need to bid lower on the property or find a more suitable property to rehabilitate.